pilotmoon/PopClip-Extensions/README.md

 The main folders:

 - `source` - sources for the published extensions (maintained and supported by me)
-- `source-contrib` - folder for as-yet-unpublished user-contributed and experimental extensions
+- `contrib` - folder for unpublished / user-contributed / experimental / niche / archived extensions (not maintained or supported)

 ## Contributing